ryantd42/NY-Legislative-Git/2023/S4411A-2023/bill.md

   ___________

- Introduced by Sen. FERNANDEZ -- read twice and ordered printed, and when printed to be committed to the Committee on Finance
+ Introduced by Sen. FERNANDEZ -- read twice and ordered printed, and when printed  to be committed to the Committee on Finance -- recommitted to the Committee on Finance in accordance with Senate Rule 6, sec.
+8  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the executive law, in relation to prohibiting the use of unmarked police  vehicles,  concealed  identify  police  vehicles  and undercover police officers for routine traffic enforcement

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The executive law is amended by adding a new section 236 to read as follows:
   § 236.
 PROHIBITION OF ROUTINE USE OF UNMARKED  POLICE  VEHICLES.
+1.
- UNMARKED POLICE VEHICLES, CONCEALED IDENTITY POLICE VEHICLES, AND UNDER- COVER POLICE OFFICERS SHALL NOT BE USED BY  THE  STATE  POLICE  FOR  THE ROUTINE  STOPPING  OR APPREHENSION OF MOTORISTS FOR OFFENSES RELATING TO THE VEHICLE AND TRAFFIC LAW.
+ UNMARKED  POLICE VEHICLES, CONCEALED IDENTITY POLICE VEHICLES, INCLUDING BUT NOT LIMITED TO POLICE VEHICLES WHICH USE GHOST GRAPHICS, AND  UNDER- COVER  POLICE  OFFICERS  SHALL  NOT  BE USED BY THE STATE POLICE FOR THE ROUTINE STOPPING OR APPREHENSION OF MOTORISTS FOR OFFENSES  RELATING  TO THE VEHICLE AND TRAFFIC LAW.
+  2. FOR PURPOSES OF THIS SECTION, "GHOST GRAPHICS" MEANS LOW-VISIBILITY VINYL WRAPS OR DECALS DESIGNED TO BLEND INTO A VEHICLE'S ORIGINAL DESIGN AND PAINT SCHEME.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08832-01-3
+  LBD08832-02-4